oyugiben/alx-system_engineering-devops/0x01-shell_permissions/README.md

 0-iam_betty:	Switches the current user to betty

 1-who_am_i:	Prints the username of the current user (Leart command whoami.
-Went with groups $USER) #rebel
+Went with echo $USER) #rebel.
+I was wrong

 2-groups:	Prints all the groups the user is a part of